Skip to main content

 Designated an orphan drug by FDA for treatment of TrkA-positive, TrkB-positive, TrkC-positive, ROS-1-positive, and ALK-positive NSCLC.

-Treatment of solid tumors harboring an NTRK gene fusion (without a known acquired mutation for resistance) in patients who have metastatic disease or who may experience severe morbidity following surgical resection and whose disease progressed following prior therapy or those who are not candidates for other treatment options.
+Treatment of solid tumors in adults and pediatric patients >1 month of age harboring an NTRK gene fusion (without a known acquired mutation for resistance), who have metastatic disease or who are likely to experience severe morbidity following surgical resection, and whose disease has no satisfactory alternative treatment or progressed following prior therapy.

 Accelerated approval based on objective response rate and duration of response.
 Continued approval may be contingent on verification and description of clinical benefit in confirmatory studies.